rmccrear/codex-lv2-may-2024/week-4-dom/assignment/day-2.md

      - proof of life: use console.log and the Console in Dev Tools to test this factory function.

 2. **Update the EventListener**
-   - update the EventLister function so that it creates a pet after the user clicks the button.
+   - update the EventLister function so that it creates a petOwner after the user clicks the button.
 (HINT: You won't necessarily need a new function, just update the old function from Day 1.)
    - Note: create the petOwner from the data that you stored in global `state`.
 This will help us decouple the `form` from the data and the display.

 3. **Update the HTML File:**